claudiolima6/claudiolima6/README.md

 ### Hi there, I'm Cláudio Lima

 - I’m currently looking for a job as front-end developer jr.
-- I’m currently learning javascript.
+- I’m currently learning more about javascript.

 <div align="center" dir="auto">
   <a href="https://github.com/claudiolima6">